marcioapimenta/traction_simulator/README.md

 # traction_simulator
-Octave files to run Proposed Simulator to subway traction system
+Octave files to run a proposed simulator to subway traction system